notaryproject/specifications/signature-specification.md

 **Signature discovery**

 Notary v2 addressed signature discovery by storing signatures in the same registry (location) where an artifact is present.
-This is currently supported through [ORAS artifact spec](https://github.com/oras-project/artifacts-spec/blob/main/manifest-referrers-api.md) which allows reference artifacts such as signatures, SBOMs to be associated with existing artifacts like Images.
+This is supported through [ORAS artifact spec](https://github.com/oras-project/artifacts-spec/blob/main/manifest-referrers-api.md) which allows reference artifacts such as signatures, SBOMs to be associated with existing artifacts like Images.
 Notary v2 allows multiple signatures to be associated with an artifact, and clients may automatically push signatures for an artifact to a destination registry when a signed artifact moves from one registry to other.
-**TBD** Notation may allow users to filter certain signatures if they are meant for private usage and not for public consumption.

 **Verification requirements**